 Join the Met Police Rugby Club here You do not have to work with the Police to play Rugby with them.
 The Metropolitan Police Rugby Club was formed in 1923.
 Competing Nationally in the Police Cup and Locally in the Surrey RFU Leagues.
 We offer Mens, Womens and Touch Rugby for all abilities

 The Metropolitan Police Rugby Club was formed in 1923, exactly a century after William Webb Ellis’ inception of the beautiful game.
 The MPRFC’s very first game vs. The Honourable Artillery Company was played at Imber Court, which continues to be the home of Met Rugby.

-We currently compete in the Surrey League 2 and run both a 1st and 2nd XV's made up of police and non police members.
+We currently compete in the Surrey League 2 and run both women and mens teams made up of police and non police members.
 We train on wednesday evenings with competitive fixtures on saturdays.
 We are an inclusive club and welcome all new players.

-We are proud to be an O2 Touch Rugby Centre, which runs on Monday evenings at Imber and is open to all to attend.
+We are proud to be a Touch Rugby Centre, which runs on Monday evenings at Imber and is open to all to attend.
 More details can be found here

 For more details contact us